pulumi/pulumi-package-publisher/README.md

 # pulumi-package-publisher

 A composite action for publishing Pulumi packages

 _This Action is currently in preview and meant for internal use.
 Any functionality can and likely will change._

 ### Purpose

 This Action automates setup and publication to the package registries of four Pulumi languages.

 ### Setup

+Ensure the following tools are installed:

+- Pulumi CLI
+- Go
+- Node.js
+- Python
+- Java (and Gradle)

 Set the following environment variables in your Workflow and your GitHub Action secrets: